SD-github21/readme-generator/README.md

 ### **Installation**
 (1) Clone this repository on your local machine<br>
 (2) Navigate to the repository folder<br>
-(3) Type the following command in the command line to install npm:<br>

-    npm init -y

-(4) Type the following command in the command line to download the inquirer package:<br>
+(3) Type the following command in the command line to download the inquirer package:<br>

-    npm install inquirer
+    npm i

 ### **Usage**
 (1) Navigate to the folder in which the project files are stored and run the following in the command line:<br>